-HUMAN SUBJECTS
+STUDIES INVOLVING HUMAN SUBJECTS

-As mentioned in the section Instructions for Completing the Application, Additional Submissions, the applicant must submit, with the application, a written assurance for compliance with the guidelines established by the Department of Health and Human Services (DHHS) concerning protection of subjects (see pages 19-20).
-This is form HHS-596.
+As mentioned in the section Instructions for Completing the Application, Additional Submissions, the applicant must submit, with the application, a written assurance for compliance with the guidelines established by the Department of Health and Human Services (DHHS) concerning protection of human subjects (see pages 31-32).
+This is OMB form No. 0990-0263 (Page F-9 of HEI application forms).

-If HEI decides to fund a study involving human subjects, a detailed protocol and certification that an appropriate Institutional Review Board (IRB) has reviewed and approved the proposed study in accordance with the DHHS regulations are required before starting a study.
-In addition, investigators will be asked to comply with HEI's Special Quality Assurance (QA) procedures (see below).
-HEI is willing to provide some funds to support the investigator's time required to develop the protocol and the SOPs.
-In that case the applicant should indicate the period required for these activities and provide a separate budget.
+If HEI decides to fund a study involving human subjects, the investigator needs to submit, before starting the study, a detailed protocol and documentation certifying that an appropriate Institutional Review Board (IRB) has reviewed and approved the proposed study in accordance with the DHHS regulations.
+The specific documentation that needs to be provided to HEI prior to starting the study is the following:

+- Application to the IRB (including supporting documentation such as the study protocol); - Approval or exemption from the IRB; - Approved informed consent document (if applicable) or a statement from the IRB that the investigator does not need to obtain informed consent.

+According to EPA's rules, the EPA needs to review and approve all IRB-related documentation for all EPA-funded studies (including HEI studies) prior to the investigator starting subject recruitment.
+Therefore HEI will generally not sign a contract until it has received written approval from the EPA that the study's use of human subjects complies with EPA regulations (40 CFR 26).
+The timely submission of the items listed above will avoid delays in the start of the study.

 HEI also asks that the application to the IRB (including the informed consent) be provided to HEI at the time it is submitted to the IRB.
 HEI may propose modifications to the informed consent if it believes that the risks to the subjects are not properly represented.

-Applicants utilizing data or samples from subjects recruited for another study need to provide the IRB approval and informed consent obtained for that study.
-If additional samples are collected for the HEI study, IRB approval for the HEI component will be required.
+Applicants who are (a) utilizing data or samples from subjects recruited for another study or (b) collecting additional samples from subjects recruited for other studies, need to provide the IRB approval and informed consent obtained for the original study and the IRB approval for the HEI study.